-We are experts in designing the most efficient process for elimination the Volatile Organic Compounds, which will depend on different factors; airflow being treated and its variability, VOC concentration in the air and its variability, availability of space, etc.
+We are experts in the design of the most efficient VOC treatment process which depends on different factors: e.g. air flow to treat and its variability, VOC concentration in the air and its variability and space availability.

 Among the most competitive techniques that Condorchem Envitech designs and installs to treat VOC emissions are:

 There are more than a thousand VOCs: a long list of chemical compounds which are characterized as gases or liquids at room temperature, usually contain less than 12 carbon atoms as well as elements such as oxygen, fluorine, bromine, sulfur and nitrogen.

 The most abundant VOCs in the air are methane, toluene, butane, pentane, ethane, benzene, propane and ethylene.
 These compounds are generated in all those industrial processes in which organic solvents (such as acetaldehyde, benzene, aniline, carbon tetrachloride, 1,1,1-trichloroethane, acetone, ethanol, among others) are used.
 Their danger to the health of people and the harmful effects they can have on the environment vary depending on the compound itself, and so they are classified into 3 groups:

 In addition, all VOCs, in combination with nitrogen oxides and sunlight, are ozone precursors at ground level (tropospheric ozone), which is very bad for health as it causes severe respiratory damage.